Jason Heyward Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.4 K/9, the seventh-best in the league.
+- The 9.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks seventh in MLB.

-- The Cardinals have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Cardinals' 4.38 team ERA ranks 17th among all MLB pitching staffs.

-- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Cardinals pitchers combine to give up 33 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Flaherty (2-2 with a 3.29 ERA and 26 strikeouts in 27 1/3 innings pitched) gets the start for the Cardinals, his sixth of the season.
+- Woodford (1-2) takes the mound for the Cardinals in his sixth start of the season.
+He has a 5.47 ERA in 24 2/3 innings pitched, with 16 strikeouts.

-- The righty's most recent time out was on Sunday against the Seattle Mariners, when he went six innings, surrendering three earned runs while giving up five hits.
+- His most recent appearance was on Wednesday against the San Francisco Giants, when the right-hander threw 5 1/3 innings, surrendering two earned runs while giving up five hits.

+- In five games this season, the 26-year-old has a 5.47 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .323 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.